Demetrice Martin

-Demetrice A. Martin (born February 28, 1973) is an American football coach who is currently the cornerbacks coach and passing game coordinator at the University of Oregon.
-He previously served as the cornerbacks coach at the University of Colorado Boulder from 2020 to 2021.
+Demetrice A. Martin (born February 28, 1973) is an American football coach who is currently the cornerbacks coach at UCLA.
+He previously served as the cornerbacks coach at the University of Colorado Boulder from 2020 to 2021 and at the University of Oregon from 2022 to 2023.

 Martin played college football at Michigan State University as a wide receiver and cornerback from 1992 to 1995.
 Prior to his tenure at Oregon, he held various assistant coaching positions at Monrovia High School in Monrovia, California, John Muir High School in Pasadena, California, Pasadena City College, Mt.
 San Antonio College, the University of Southern California (USC), the University of Washington, University of California, Los Angeles (UCLA), University of Arizona and the University of Colorado Boulder.

 Playing career

 High school

 Martin prepped at Muir High School in Pasadena, California and was drafted by the Atlanta Braves in baseball, but elected to play football.

 College

 Martin played college football at Michigan State University where he was a four-year letterman (1992–95).
 He began as a wide receiver, then switched to cornerback; he was all-conference in 1994.